Parmesh-Weetech/Backend-Nest/README.md

 ## One of the major advantage of transaction is if anything fails then everything is roll backed nothing should be commited in db.

+## Common Problem while working with relation that is circular import in which one is depending one another is another is depending on one
+## In this situation use the type import: for more information visit this doc reference of typeORM: [doc](https://typeorm.io/docs/relations/relations-faq/#avoid-circular-import-errors)